-I use inter-disciplinary approaches to answer these questions.
-I establish manipulative experiments in the field and in the laboratory.
-My field sites spans a wide range of ecosystems, including arid grassland, sub-tropical forests, and agricultural landscapes.
+I am an assistant professor in the Soil and Water Sciences Department at the University of Florida.
+My research interests include soil carbon persistence and decomposition, coupled carbon-nutrient cycling in terrestrial ecosystems, redox dynamics in upland soils, and biogeochemical implications of climate change and land use.
+My field sites spans a wide range of ecosystems, including arid grasslands, sub-tropical forests, and agricultural landscapes.
 I take a variety of analytical approaches to characterize the physical, chemical, and biological properties of plant, soil, and water samples.